 This infographic includes a comprehensive list of the benefits of hiring a dedicated development team–

-Difference between a dedicated development deam and an extended team
+Difference between a dedicated software development team and an extended team

 The terms dedicated team and extended team are often used interchangeably.
 However, there are significant differences between the two:

-3 actionable strategies to follow while hiring a dedicated development team
+3 Factors to follow while hiring a dedicated development team

 As a decision-maker, you’ll inherently conduct a background check for the vendor company and collect information about their past projects, pricing model, customer feedback, location among other factors.
 In addition, you need to have a clear understanding of the technical adeptness of the team.
 Ryan Vice highlights the factors in his opinion are vital while hiring a dedicated development team:-

 While this is no silver bullet to software development, you can avoid common mistakes that companies end up making while hiring a team.
 Here’s an overview of what to consider while you hire a team: